Logo of the The Poor Swiss

 Both invest in index funds instead of ETFs.
 Pension funds can access better index funds than us because they can waive most of the fees.
 So, it does not make sense to invest in ETFs for them.

-One difference is that finpension will let you choose between UBS, Credit Suisse, and Swisscanto for their funds.
+One difference is that finpension lets you choose between UBS, Credit Suisse, and Swisscanto for your funds.
 With VIAC, you can choose between Credit Suisse and Swisscanto.

 VIAC will rebalance your portfolio once a month if necessary.
 Finpension will rebalance once a week.
 This is a very slight advantage for Finpension, but in practice, it should not matter much.